 - Fish “Elote” Tartare (above): You can never go wrong with tartare.

 - Risotto Camoflauged as Pizza (below): We legitimately thought this was a pizza because we totally missed the risotto part.
 Risotto is an Italian rice dish, and here, we have different toppings that mimics a pizza.
 If you close your eyes, you should imagine yourself eating a slice of pizza as you experience this dish.
 I enjoyed the different elements this plate brought.

 - SoCal Spaghetto Splash Works (below): Mixing crab, scallops, caviar, and cold pasta made this plate a superstar.
 It has been a long time since I’ve had caviar and the combination was 10/10.
 Definitely one of the higher-end options on the menu, but totally worth it.

 We also ordered our own “Mini Me” (above), which is a smaller version of their Emilia Burger, containing beef ribeye, cotechino, salsa verde, and balsamic mayonnaise.
-This came in a gorgeous pink burger box and our first reaction to the burger was: “This looks like a Krabby Patty”.
+This came in a gorgeous pink burger box, and our first reaction to the burger was: “This looks like a Krabby Patty”.
 This is Massimo’s concept of a Michelin star chef’s burger.
-All of the different ingredients contributed to a balanced umami.
+All of the different ingredients contributed to balanced umami.
 I loved how rich the buns tasted, which is usually my biggest point of critique.